robipozzi/robipozzi-kafka-producer-java/README.md

 once the application is started via *main()* method, the *runner()* method is also kicked in, where an infinite *while()* loop calls
 **temperatureSensorSimulationSrv.publish()** every 5 seconds.

 But where **temperatureSensorSimulationSrv** comes from?
-Well it is just injected via the following Spring Boot annotation
+Well it is just an instance of **TemperatureSensorSimulationService** injected via the following Spring Boot annotation
 ```
 @Autowired
 private TemperatureSensorSimulationService temperatureSensorSimulationSrv;
 ```
+xxxx